gary-archer/oauth.websample.final/README.md

 ## Online System

-The online version use the AWS Cloudfront CDN to deliver static content to the browser.\
+The online version uses the AWS Cloudfront CDN to deliver static content to the browser.\
 Login at https://web.authsamples.com/spa with this AWS Cognito test account:

 ```text